scalacenter/scala-3-migration-guide/docs/compatibility.md

 ### A Scala 2 module depending on a Scala 3 artifact

-As of `2.13.4` a Scala 2 module will be able to depend on a Scala 3 library.
+As of `2.13.4` a Scala 2 module will be able to depend on a Scala 3 library by enabling the Tasty reader with `-Ytasty-reader`.
 ![Scala 2 module depending on a Scala 3 artifact](assets/compatibility/2to3.svg)

 This diagram can be translated into sbt: